tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Fitness for Use Ontology
+# Fitness for Use Framework Ontology

 **Title**<br>
-Fitness for Use Ontology
+Fitness for Use Framework Ontology

 **Date version issued**<br>
 2025-04-11